6 Sand Hill Road, Suite 301, Flemington, NJ 08822

 Mouth Rinses

 Do not rinse the day of surgery.
-Beginning day two, mix ¼ teaspoon of salt in an 8-ounce glass of warm water and gently rinse two or three times daily for the next week.
+Beginning the next day, mix ¼ teaspoon of salt in an 8-ounce glass of warm water and gently rinse two or three times daily for the next week (in addition to your prescription mouth rinse, if prescribed).

-Dr. Sansevere and his staff wish you a smooth and pleasant recovery.
+Our team of surgeons and their staff wish you a smooth and pleasant recovery.
 Following these instructions will assist in your post operative healing.
 If you have any questions please call the office during office hours for a faster response.
 A 24-hour answering service is available for after hours contact with the doctor.